Receive all Cointelegraph news immediately in Telegram.

 All of this contributes to an overwhelming sensation of impunity and helplessness, where people feel betrayed by their government and are already thinking that the worst is yet to come.
 One Venezuelan said to CoinTelegraph regarding the situation:

-“I hope I’m not here when
+“I hope I’m not here when Venezuela explodes.”

 And that sums up the thinking that leads us to the next symptom.

 As if it weren’t bad enough to be detained for protesting peacefully, add a bit of torture to the mix or an execution at the hands of the government in what is formally known as extrajudicial killing.
 Venezuela has become a nightmare for organizations such as Transparency International or Freedom House, who have published some grim reports about the current state of the country.

 By and large, the reports describe a militarized regime, which has connections and allows the workings of drug cartels, terrorists and other criminal organizations.
 Any dissidents are readily jailed or politically prosecuted.
 As the writer of this article, I have no doubt that the Bolivarian Regime will likely add me to their already large blacklist of people who have said anything bad about them.

 Our fifth symptom brings us back to one of the many sources of unrest: a generalized shortage of goods.
 While Venezuela’s Bitcoin adoption is growing rapidly, one Venezuelan told CoinTelegraph:

 “What good is money or BTC if you haven’t got any products to spend them on?”